10 Things That Make Your Cars RPMs Fluctuate

 1. Check for Vacuum Leaks

 Pop the hood and inspect all vacuum hoses for cracks, loose fittings, or broken tees.
 Spray carb cleaner around suspect areas — if RPMs change, you’ve found a leak.
+Be careful, carb cleaner is very flamable.

 2. Inspect the Throttle Body